Update – 15 May 2024

-Consultation extended
+Consultation background

-The key changes of the proposal include:
+The key changes of the proposal included:

-• moving management of the M. bovis Eradication Programme from the Ministry for Primary Industries (MPI) to OSPRI
+- moving management of the M. bovis Eradication Programme from the Ministry for Primary Industries (MPI) to OSPRI

-• establishing a new framework – a National (M. bovis) Pest Management Plan – to enable OSPRI to administer the M. bovis Eradication Programme and manage disease
+- establishing a new framework – a National (M. bovis) Pest Management Plan – to enable OSPRI to administer the M. bovis Eradication Programme and manage disease

-• new reduced farmer levy to finance the Programme.
+- new reduced farmer levy to finance the programme.

 Consultation documents